What is cholesterol?

 There are plenty of things that can be done about high cholesterol.
 In addition, just because you have high cholesterol doesn’t mean you are at a very high risk of heart attack or stroke; it is just one risk factor among others that you can modify to live healthier and prevent disease.
 Some modifiable risk factors include:

 - High blood pressure

-- Diet: eating a heart healthy diet includes fruits, vegetables, fiber and healthy fats (fish and olive oil) and avoiding sugar and unhealthy fats or processed foods.
+- Diet: eating a heart healthy diet including fruits, vegetables, fiber and healthy fats (fish and olive oil), and avoiding sugar and unhealthy fats or processed foods.

 Some non-modifiable risk factors (meaning you can’t change them) include:

 - Family history of heart disease at a young age in a first-degree relative (parent or sibling).
-This is defined as younger than 55 for men, younger than 65 for women.
+This is defined as younger than 55 for men and younger than 65 for women.

 - Older age

 Should I take medicine for cholesterol?